Focused on sustainable travel strategies

 While visitor numbers will continue to increase, more roads can’t be built.
 Reducing the numbers of cars, either through expanded mass transit options or intercept parking, is one strategy to address concerns about congestion and mobility throughout the park.

 It’s important to remember the ARP is a municipal planning document.
-The idea of developing a gondola to Mount Norquay or a passenger rail system to Calgary Airport with stops along the way are not part of the ARP.
-While the prospect of both the train and gondola are referenced in several Parks Canada policy documents, and the ARP accommodates their potential, each of these aspirational projects would require additional approvals from government before anything could be advanced
+The idea of developing a passenger rail system to Calgary Airport with stops along the way are not part of the ARP.
+While the prospect of a train is referenced in several Parks Canada policy documents, and the ARP accommodates its potential, any aspirational projects would require additional approvals from government before anything could be advanced.

 Support for potential passenger rail services between the Calgary International Airport and Banff is strong.
 The project has been endorsed by local municipalities along the proposed line, including the City of Calgary and the Towns of Banff, Canmore, and Cochrane.
 Additionally, the Government of Alberta’s Ministry of Transportation and the Canada Infrastructure Bank have signed Memoranda of Understanding to complete studies and due diligence for the aspirational Calgary Airport-Banff Rail project.

-To learn more and show your support, read the draft of the ARP here send a letter to Town Council and the Federal Minister of Environment and Climate Change here, and join the Banff Eco-Transit Hub newsletter here to get up-to-date information.
+To learn more and show your support, read the ARP here, send a letter to the Federal Minister of Environment and Climate Change here, and join the Banff Eco-Transit Hub newsletter here to get up-to-date information.